-Happy birthday Shunsuke Nakamura, our erstwhile legend of the free-kick.
+Happy retirement Shunsuke Nakamura, our erstwhile legend of the free-kick.

 This was the transfer that we were all assured by the likes of the Rectumsport staff was not going to happen.
 Following the Artmedia nightmare it became very clear that Celtic wouldn’t be taking any part in the 2005-06 Champions League, therefore the logic of the Darylls dictated that without the lure of European football the man from Japan wouldn’t be interested in coming to Scotland in order to go mano y mano with Ross Tokely and the rest of Hammer Throwers Inc.

 With clubs like Borussia Dortmund and Atletico Madrid sniffing about we were led to believe that the aforementioned DJ might be spinning ‘Jilted John’ for us over the tannoy.
 Yet, without indulging in too much of a crude national stereotype, the Japanese are nothing if not honourable, not to mention inscrutable.
 Promises had been made, and so it was that Naka came to Glasgow and made his Celtic debut against Dundee United on August 5th 2005.

 First impressions were favourable, to say the least.
 His first touch was immaculate, he could find a team mate with a pass virtually every time he got the ball, he was able to keep possession and he played with his head up – and not up his arse either.
 By the standards of 90% of the SPL this put him on a par with Zico.
 Unlucky not to score on more than one occasion, his manager was quick to praise his Man of the Match performance.
 Naka himself, speaking inscrutably through his interpreter, declared himself to be reasonably happy with his contribution to Celtic’s afternoon, pledging to work on his cardiovascular regime in order to catch up with his team mates, some of whom were just finishing their second slice of pizza and wondering what he was on about.